jalaldiab37/Gridsence/README.md

 2. **Probabilistic Forecasting**: Add uncertainty quantification to predictions using quantile regression or ensemble spread.

-3. **Weather Data Coupling**: Integrate real-time or forecast weather data from public APIs for improved load correlation.
+3. **Weather Data Coupling**: Integrate real time or forecast weather data from public APIs for improved load correlation.

 4. **Containerization**: Provide Docker configuration for simplified deployment and reproducibility.